AapoSoukkio/AapoSoukkio/README.md

 - Imaginative programmer, with a curious mind.

-- Working as software developer in Vitec Katrina
+- Working as software developer in [Vitec Software Group](https://www.vitecsoftware.com/)

 - Always open to feedback and  pull requests if something comes to your mind about my repositories